Session 2 - Module A: Advanced LangChain Patterns¶

 D) Execute single-agent tasks

-Question 3: How does the workflow coordination engine track execution progress?
+Question 3: How does the data workflow coordination engine track execution progress?

 A) Only stores final results